quintype/quintype-amp/docs-src/tutorials/opts.md

    - storiesToTake: sets the number of related stories displayed.
 Defaults to 5
 3. infiniteScroll:
    - `storySeparatorText`: String that will be displayed by the separator that separates two infinite scroll stories.
 If nothing is passed, `SCROLL FOR NEXT` is displayed
+4. langTag:
+   - used to add the lang attribute to the html tag for SEO purposes
+   - Optional. if not provided, lang attribute is not added on the html tag
+   - accepts an object.
+Key `sketches-host` and value is the lang attribute that you wish to provide.

 ```jsx
 const exampleFeatureConfig = {